-This list of my own publications attests to my scholarship, and this list of materials in which other scholars have cited my works demonstrates the contributions that I have made to the study of political institutions in Canada and the Commonwealth.
+This list of my own publications attests to my scholarship, which, along with this this list of materials in which other scholars have cited my works, demonstrates the contributions that I have made to the study of political institutions in Canada and the Commonwealth.

 This blog represents how I spend part of free time, so just imagine what I could write and research as your employee.
 You can contact me for job opportunities here.

 My hobbies include biking, cross-country skiing, camping in national and provincial parks, and wildlife photography.
 Among my other interests are vertebrate paleontology, linguistics, and various geeky, popular-cultural and film matters.
 During my high school years, I also swam competitively to modest success.

 I started this blog in 2011, originally as a means of making the Manual of Official Procedure of the Government of Canada publicly available online.

 In addition to making my ATIP’ed documents available for all who are interested, I started this blog in order to fill crucial gaps in the scholarship and media coverage of our system of government.

 Overall, I consider myself part of the traditional “historical institutionalist” school in Canadian political science and would also describe myself a Burkean Whig, a constitutional monarchist, and a realist.
 My scholarship reflects this integrated approach to history and political science.